 About What Design Can Do

-In 2017 and 2018 WDCD focusses its attention to climate change, definitely the most urgent issue humanity faces right now.
-WDCD is challenging the creative community to contribute to the solution to its own capacity.
-‘Designers are optimists, so we will approach this issue with lots of positivism,’ WDCD-founder Richard van der Laken says.
-‘Instead of worrying about the problem, we are going to attack this challenge with all the creative energy and inventiveness we can bring together at WDCD.’
+In 2018 WDCD focusses its attention on climate action and social justice by challenging the creative community to contribute solutions in its own capacity.
+‘Designers are optimists, so we will approach this issue with lots of positivity,’ WDCD-founder Richard van der Laken says.
+‘Instead of worrying about problems, we are going to attack them with all the creative energy and inventiveness we can bring together at WDCD.’

 WDCD Live Amsterdam 2017 (23 & 24 May) was entirely dedicated to climate change.
 The event also saw the launch of the WDCD Climate Action Challenge, an international design competition asking for game-changing ideas for a better world.